City of Lubbock officials host virtual COVID-19 press conference

 As the number of COVID-19 cases in Lubbock continues to slow down, City of Lubbock officials hosted a virtual press conference on Tuesday to discuss new information about health and safety guidelines and local schools reopening.

-Katherine Wells, director of the Lubbock Health Department, said the case numbers are still high but are steadily decreasing.
-Requests for testing have also gone down as well.
+Katherine Wells, director of the Lubbock Health Department, said the reporting of case numbers are steadily decreasing due to people wearing masks.

-"As I have said before, controlling the spread of COVID requires the entire community.
-We need to be smart when we're out, follow the local SAFE guidelines, practice social distancing and don't forget to wear that face covering," Wells said.

-COVID-19 cases are expected to rise when schools open, Wells said.
-However, the health department is working with schools for contact tracing and possible micro-closures.

-Most children will weather the infection, if they do become infected, very well, Cook said.
-However, he advises parents to speak to their primary care physicians.

-"We can do this.
-I have great faith in this community and I know that you guys can do this," he said.
+"We need to make sure we continue wearing masks and social distancing," Wells said.

+The health department has seen a trend of people getting tested and going back to work or in public rather than going and staying home for results, Wells said.
+During the time of getting tested and waiting for results, people are at risk of spreading the virus.

+People at home should social distance from those who are vulnerable and live in the same house, Cook said.
+He noted that this is hard for people to do but asks the public to try it out first.

+Post-COVID-19 syndrome is where symptoms linger after a patient has recovers from the virus, Cook said.
+Some post-COVID-19 syndrome symptoms are cough, fatigue, shortness of breath, inability and taste or smell and encephalitis.

-Lubbock Mayor Dan Pope thanked the community for following health and safety guidelines and passed his sympathies to families and individuals who have been impacted by COVID-19.
-The local school districts have set aside effective plans for reopening schools, Pope said.
+Lubbock Mayor Dan Pope passed his sympathies to families and individuals who have been impacted by COVID-19.
+He also passed his sympathies to those who have businesses that are effected or still close due to this virus.

-"My big takeaway is this: the common sense of West Texas people has allowed us to reopen and re-engage our lives much more than the bigger cities in Texas and, in many cases, the states around us," he said.
+Pope said the Walgreens at 602 Avenue Q will open on Friday for COVID-19 testing through online reservations only.
+Free testing is still being conducted at Rodgers Park on 3200 Bates Street, and Larry Combest Community Health and Wellness Center at 301 40th Street.

+The Lubbock Independent School District will have testing sites open at high schools as well as Texas Tech University at the museum, Pope said.
+He also reaffirmed that the schools have plans in place to help keep students healthy and safe.

 (0) comments